 - Home office: The small business home office deduction applies to small business owners who use part of their home exclusively and regularly for trade or business purposes.
-Learn more about the home office deduction.
+Learn more about the home office deduction and IRS Form 8829.

 Who sends an IRS gov Form 1099-K?

 There’s not really an answer to: “How to file a 1099-K?”
-That’s because technically YOU don’t file it as a small business owner.
+That’s because, technically, YOU don’t file it as a small business owner.
 This is the responsibility of the third-party payment processors and credit card companies.
-They will report the payment transactions through filing Form 1099-K with the IRS.
+They will report the payment transactions by filing Form 1099-K with the IRS.
 You will receive a copy of the form in the mail or electronically.
 No action is necessary for you, the small business owner.

-But, here’s an action for you: Make sure your tax statements match up with the IRS’ records.
+But, here’s an action for you: Make sure your tax statements match the IRS’ records.